 Gloria Sellars 985-626-3247

 Come join our group and enjoy our sewing circle as we knit, crochet and sew beautiful shawls with love, hope and prayers.
 We personalize each shawl with a label and have them blessed by a priest.
 The shawls are distributed to the sick and or elderly to wrap them in hope prayers.
 If you have someone who is having a medical crisis or emotional crisis, please contact us.
 The shawls are free to those in need.
-We meet in the church office on Tuesday morning after 9 am Mass (except the 1st Tuesday of the month).
-We meet in the church office on Tuesday mornings after 9 AM Mass and on Wednesday evenings from 6:30 PM – 8:00 PM.
+We meet in the church office on Tuesday mornings after 9 AM Mass and on Wednesday evenings from 6:30 – 8 PM.

 The Samaritan Center is a Christian ministry supported by area churches.
 Its mission is to follow Christ’s mandate – “feed my sheep” - by providing emergency assistance to those in need in our community.
 These services include food, clothing, assistance with utility bills, rent or mortgage payments and medicines, required transportation and spiritual support.
 We have a Thrift Store, Gran’s Attic and a food bank.
 We are in constant need of volunteers to work with us in our ministries and ask all to be charitable through contributions of material goods and donations.
 All adults and high school students are welcome.
 High School students qualify for service hours.